alexandersundstrom/dbmigrater/README.md

 Next step is to simply run the main method of Exporter, and then Importer, that's all!

 ## Supported tables
-Exporting is as of 2016-05-12 supported for Speakers, Conferences, Locations, Tracks, Slots and Events.
+Exporting is as of 2016-05-12 supported for:

+* Speakers
+* Conferences
+* Locations
+* Tracks
+* Slots
+* Events